September 2021 update:

 By Order in Council dated September 15, 2015, Fazil Mihlar was removed as Assistant Deputy Minister of Natural Gas Development and made ADM of Advanced Education.
 In March 2016, he was Deputy Minister for Climate Leadership in the Environment Ministry (seriously!) and in July 2017 shifted to the Ministry of Jobs, Trade and Technology.
 In August 2017, the government directory shows Mihlar in the Ministry of International Trade.

 I thought this headline at the March 22, 2016 National Observer was an April Fools’ Day joke published too soon:

 It is not.
 Therefore, citizens of BC expecting a changed approach ought to know a little more about the province’s new deputy climate minister.
-The following was published here about two years ago:
+The following was published here about in 2014.